 Veterinary Technician Online Programs

-Graduates typically earn an Associate of Science or Associate of Applied Science degree, though some bachelor's degree programs are available as well.
+Graduates typically earn an Associate of Science or Associate of Applied Science degree.
 Programs accredited by the American Veterinary Medical Association (AVMA) meet eligibility requirements to take certification and state licensure examinations.

 Differences Between Technicians and Technologists